tests-always-included/jasmine-test-helpers/CONTRIBUTING.md

 Contributing
 ============

-A guide to contributing to Node Test Helpers.
+A guide to contributing to Jasmine Node Helpers.

 Preparing to Fork
 -----------------